-Processing times always depend on how fast the applicant(s) can provide the required documents.
+We work at the pace of our clients but please bear in mind that the gathering of documents may take time.
 If there are documents missing, the application submission will be delayed until it is fully complete.

 It will depend on the program, the country of residence and the processing times in effect by the Canadian immigration offices at the time the application is submitted.
 You can find the approximate processing times by clicking on the following link:

 Please keep in mind that these processing times are ever changing.
 In our experience, these times can generally be summarized in the following way: